-Now this is an update of a review that I wrote in 2002 and it’s important that I tell you that this is from the workprint that I got my hands on back then (Thanks very much Christian Viel).
-It turns out that the released copy is nowhere near as good, so please forgive me if you go and buy the DVD and see nothing that I have written here.
-Lastly, I took the liberty of posting a picture of Chasey Lain.
+Secondly, I took the liberty of posting a picture of Chasey Lain.
 Now this is not from the movie, which was made after she got hooked on drugs and lost that traffic-stopping beauty.
-But hey, when would I get another excuse, eh?
+But hey, when would I get another opportunity, eh?
 Ok, back to the film…

 If you were a director that was looking to cast female victims for a slasher movie, then surely it would make sense to add a couple of porn stars?
 It’s not as if they’re inexperienced in front of the camera, they have no qualms with the requisite nudity and how many unattractive porn queens can you name?
 Christian Viel obviously recognized the potential of mixing hardcore actresses with hard-gore effects and so he cast four of adult cinema’s sexiest and most notorious stars.
 Jenna Jameson, Chasey Lain, Ginger Lynn Allen and Taylor Hayes all turn up for cameos in arguably the most intriguing slasher flick to be released since Scream reinvigorated the genre.